 Several days prior to the start of the school year, Mount freshmen enjoy a day just for them.
 Orientation is an action-packed introduction to the Mount experience.
 Student Council prepares games and activities so that members of the freshman class get to know one another.
-Students tour the campus, visit their classrooms and lockers, and meet their teachers.
+Students tour the campus, visit the club fair, and receive student IDs.
 The day concludes with a pizza party and prayer service in Chapel.

 Starting in 2010, the Academy began a new tradition to welcome the next generation of Mounties.
 On the first day of every school year prior to Convocation, the entire sophomore, junior, and senior classes create an honor guard from the freshman homerooms to Chapel.
 The freshmen walk through the lines of students as they are cheered and welcomed on their first day.

 Every September, the Mount community gathers in Chapel to celebrate the founding values of the school and the Sisters of Mercy.
 The Bishop of the Diocese of Metuchen traditionally serves as the celebrant of the Mass, during which the Sisters who reside and work on campus renew their vows.

 This century-old tradition remains an important component of the Mount experience today.
 Each student wears her white gown to special events throughout her high school career including annual Mercy Day Liturgies, Junior Ring Mass, and Baccalaureate Mass.
 Mount students know that white gown days are always special occasions.

 As each freshman enters the Mount, she never begins her journey alone.
 Every new student is assigned a "big sister" in the junior class who helps guide her in her transition to high school and serves as another friend along the way.
 The freshman and junior sisters gather periodically at school socials, celebrate each other's birthday, and communicate regularly to stay informed on how the other is doing.